Agrylin

 Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing, has occurred on rare occasions in some people taking this medication.
 This complication can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking anagrelide, contact your doctor immediately.

-Pregnancy: Women who may become pregnant while taking this medication should use reliable birth control while taking anagrelide.
+Pregnancy: People who may become pregnant while taking this medication should use reliable birth control while taking anagrelide.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children less than 16 years of age.